Finding a Diet That Suits You Best

 |Increased ‘good’ cholesterol (HDL), due to an increased intake of good fats.||May cause cramping (usually due to dehydration/lack of minerals)|

 |Reduced Blood Sugar||Possible elevated heart rate.|

-OUR RECOMMENDATION: As with anything a bit extreme – Do.
-Your.
-Research!
+OUR RECOMMENDATION: As with anything a bit extreme, ensure you research.
 Consult a properly informed health care professional about your personal situation (we have some great nutritionists we can recommend if needed) and make an informed decision.
-If you’re just starting out on your health journey, maybe consider a switch to more healthy, whole, unprocessed foods before embarking on something a bit more extreme.
+If you’re just starting out on your health journey, consider a switch to more healthy, whole, unprocessed foods before embarking on something a bit more extreme.